My Modeling Standards

 Two Intermountain/Protocraft and one Red Caboose/NWSL trucks

-Protocraft and RY Models are importing some great Proto48 trucks.
-I use them under a number of my freight cars.
+Protocraft and RY Models have imported some great Proto48 trucks.
+I like them a lot and I use them under a lot of my freight cars.
 We need a lot more types of trucks to start to get close to the variety of trucks the prototype had.

 Intermountain/Protocraft truck with 33" wheelsets.